How much blood do I need to draw for genetic testing?

 What is the cost and CPT codes for genetic testing?
 Is the price the same for all genes tested?

 While we are a not-for-profit lab we must charge for testing to cover the cost of materials and staff salaries.
 We have the lowest rates in the country and as each gene tested requires special handling the cost varies.
-To see a complete list of genes we test with the CPT codes and prices, please click here.
+A complete list of genes we test with the CPT codes and costs are on our testing menu.
 Check back frequently as new genes or tests may be added to the list.

 What is the cost of familial testing?
 Is the price the same for all genes tested?